 The top of Revit is that it does not require a powerful graphics card which makes Revit a lot more suitable for laptops.
 Knowing that I am going to guide you through the requirements for a good Revit notebook and my picks for the Best Laptop For Revit.

-Top 6 Best Laptops for Revit in 2019Buying options for the best laptop for Revit 2019
+Top 6 Best Laptops for Revit in 2020

 1. Acer Predator Helios 300 – Best Laptop For Revit (Editor’s Choice)